Street harassment

-Street harassment is a form of harassment, primarily sexual harassment that consists of unwanted sexualised comments, provocative gestures, honking, wolf-whistlings, indecent exposures, stalking, persistent sexual advances, and touching by strangers, in public areas such as streets, shopping malls and public transportation.

-Street harassment is not limited to actions or comments that have a sexual connotation.
-Street harassment often includes homophobic and transphobic slurs, and hateful comments referencing race, religion, class, ethnicity and disability.
+Street harassment is a form of harassment, primarily sexual harassment that consists of unwanted sexualised comments, provocative gestures, honking, wolf whistles, indecent exposures, stalking, persistent sexual advances, and groping by strangers, in public areas such as streets, shopping malls and public transportation.
+Besides actions or comments that contain a sexual connotation, it often includes homophobic and transphobic slurs, and hateful comments referencing race, religion, class, ethnicity and disability.
 The practice is rooted in power and control and is often a reflection of societal discrimination, and has been argued to sometimes result from a lack of opportunities for expression of interest or affection (e.g. an inability to have social interaction).

-Recipients include people of all genders, but women are much more commonly victims of harassment by men.
+Recipients include people of any gender, but women are much more commonly victims of harassment by men.
 According to Harvard Law Review (1993), street harassment is considered harassment done primarily by male strangers to females in public places.

 According to the founder of Stop Street Harassment, it can range from physically harmless behavior, such as "kissing noises", "stares", and "non-sexually explicit comments", to "more threatening behavior" like stalking, flashing, grabbing, sexual assault, and rape.

 History

-There is no definitive beginning of street harassment.

-Street harassment in history

 In the 19th century London, street harassment came into the spotlight as a social issue.
 The emergence of new shopping districts near the West End caused many middle-class women to walk through traditionally male-dominated neighborhoods to purchase the latest goods.
 Women sometimes found themselves questioned and followed by men who worked in the area.
 The men's behaviors resembled contemporary working-class courtship rituals.
 In such rituals, a young man would show his preference for a woman by "glad-eyeing" her in the street, and the woman would respond by slowing down her pace.

-According to Walkowtiz, the public's perception of street harassment was shaped by the middle-class women who were the new subjects of this courtship practice, which was perceived to be far too casual and informal to be proper.
-Their experience was given a greater weight by the society than those of working class women.
+According to Judith R. Walkowitz, the public's perception of street harassment was shaped by the middle-class women who were the new subjects of this courtship practice, which was perceived to be far too casual and informal to be proper.
+Their experience was given a greater weight by the society than those of working-class women.
 Leading ladies' journals of the era contained advice on how to avoid being "spoken to" by men when going about their business.

-Modern anti-street-harassment movements

 The modern discussion regarding the subject began in 1944 with the rape of Recy Taylor.
 Rosa Parks was commissioned to investigate the crime in which Taylor, a black woman, was kidnapped and gang-raped in Abbeville, Alabama.
 Parks responded by starting what was later dubbed the "strongest campaign for equal justice to be seen in a decade."